everettvody/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 ## Checking multiple git repositories

-It is very easy to checkout additional repositories in a single pipeline by adding more `git-clone` steps.
+It is possible to checkout additional repositories in a single pipeline by adding more `git-clone` steps.
-In that case you should use different names for the steps (instead of `main_clone`) as this will make the working folder for all steps the [shared volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).
+In this case you should use different names for the steps (instead of `main_clone`) as this will make the working folder for all steps the [shared volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

 `codefresh.yml`